svikashk/agile/agile/scrum-meetings.md

 ---
 layout: default
-title: The Ultimate Guide To Types of Scrum Meetings | Agile Library
+title: Guide To Scrum Meetings And Types of Scrum Meetings
-page_title: Scrum Ceremonies or Meetings
+page_title: Ceremonies or Meetings
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 parent_page_title: Scrum
 nav_order: 6
-description: Learn the different types of Scrum Meetings and how to run them with best practices.
-Includes for sprint planning, daily scrum meeting, sprint review, and retrospective.
+description: Scrum meetings are an essential part of scrum.
+Learn what it is and the different types of scrum meetings.
 permalink: scrum/meetings/
 author: Vikash Koushik
 date: December 12, 2018